eegg/school-policies-and-procedures/src/policy-management.rst

   At the meeting, the policy is:
   * subjected to all amendments in the *Policy Amendment Appendix*
   * checked for internal consistency
-  * checked for any inconsistencies or redundance compared to other policies, and any are marked on those other policies' *Amendment Lists*
+  * checked for any inconsistencies or redundancy compared to other policies, and any are marked on those other policies' *Amendment Lists*
   * signed by the *Setting Manager* and *Policy Officer*.